You’re here because you want to get better sleep.

 - Set a “go to bed” alarm, rather than a wake up alarm!
 Remind yourself WHEN you should go to sleep.
 Bonus points if you can rig it to also shut off your wifi so that you actually have nothing exciting left to do in your house except read a book and go to sleep!

 - Try a dawn-simulator alarm clock.
 Rather than waking yourself up in the pitch black with a disgusting beeping noise, why not gradually rise as if there was an natural sunrise in your room?

 Feel free to sing the first line of “Circle of Life” at this point.
 I just did.

-Consider blue light therapy.
-Tim Ferriss swears by it, and the reviews are overwhelmingly positive, so I’ll be testing one out during the winter months to see if my mornings are marked by increased energy.
+- Consider blue light therapy during the day.
+Productivity guru Tim Ferriss swears by it, and the reviews are overwhelmingly positive, so I’ll be testing one out during the winter months to see if my mornings are marked by increased energy.
 If you’ve used one and had positive/negative experiences, I’d love to hear about it in the comments.

-According to studies, about 1 in 10 people are true morning people (“larks”), while 2 in ten are considered “night owls.”
+According to studies, about 1 in 10 people are true morning people (“larks”), while 2 in 10 are considered “night owls.”
 The rest fit somewhere in the middle as “hummingbirds.”

 We can change and adapt.
 Just like those who successfully work a night shift job (tips on that here), many who consider themselves a night owl may find they can become a morning person if they set themselves up for success.

 I used the excuse for years of being a “night owl” to screw around all day and work from midnight to 4 AM each night, when it really just required a shifting of my priorities and productivity hacks.